All About 4-H Congress

 What is North Carolina 4-H Congress?

 Throughout the rest of the week, Congress has lots of activities that will entertain and develop delegates.
 Some of these activities include workshops, a community service project, and state officer elections.
 There are also two dances held at congress: a casual one, where delegates will also have the opportunity to explore campaign booths put up by state officer candidates, and a formal one that will take place as votes for state office are tallied.
-The new state officers are announced at the end of the dance, and a candlelit installation ceremony immediately follows.
+The new state officers are announced at the end of the dance, and a candlelight installation ceremony immediately follows.

 Who can go to Congress?

-1) completed a presentation at the county level (click here to learn more about presentations)
+1) completed a presentation at the county level

 2) being an incoming or outgoing District Officer